 Who We Are

 Mount Eden Vineyards is a small historic wine estate perched at 2000 feet overlooking Silicon Valley in the Santa Cruz Mountain Appellation, about 50 miles south of San Francisco.
 Founded in 1945, it is recognized as one of the original “boutique” California winery properties, focusing on small lots of Pinot Noir, Chardonnay and Cabernet Sauvignon.
 Mount Eden’s lineage of estate bottled Chardonnay and Pinot Noir is the longest in California.
-Planted in austere, infertile Franciscan shale on a cool, exposed mountaintop, these low-yielding estate vineyards have consistently produced world-class wines for over a half-century.
+Planted in austere, infertile Franciscan shale on a cool, exposed mountaintop, these low-yielding estate vineyards have consistently produced world-class wines for over eighty years.
 In 2007 Mount Eden acquired an additional 55 acre wine estate in the Saratoga foothills, which was christened Domaine Eden.

 Mount Eden Vineyards also produces non-estate Chardonnays from the central coast, primarily Edna Valley.
 They have great success making Chardonnay from the Wolff Vineyard and are continually recognized as making outstanding wines from that region.